 Paul is at the helm of Scotland’s leading college and is responsible for developing a new £228M world class twin campus in the heart of Glasgow’s Learning Quarter and along the River Clyde.
 Paul has successfully led and transformed five UK colleges and has earned a national reputation as one of the education sector’s leading reformers.
 He has studied with leading European business schools and is a graduate of the Kennedy School of Government at Harvard.
 As a qualified yacht skipper, Paul served as a HM Coastguard Officer for 30 years and completed tours of duty with the US Coastguard.

-Sophie Bechu joined Philips as Executive Vice President and Chief of Operations in September 2016.
+Sophie retired from Philips in 2023 after spending 6 years as Executive Vice President and Chief of Operations.
 Sophie has extensive experience in operations, service delivery, procurement, supply chain, quality, engineering and strategic outsourcing.
 She has international experience working in Europe, Hong Kong, India and the USA.
-She leads Philips’ improvement in our operational excellence and drives our Order to Cash (O2C) initiative as the operational backbone of the company.
-This covers everything from the way the company receives a customer order, to producing the goods or services, to delivery, invoicing, collecting payments and offering a global, consistent service experience to customers.
-Her key responsibilities included customer satisfaction, compliance and service level.
 Sophie holds a degree in Engineering from the Ecole Superieure d’Electricite, Paris, France.

 Dr Waleed Salman, EVP Business Development and Excellence at Dubai Electricity and Water Authority, has been appointed to the EFQM Board.
 Dr Salman has gained more than two decades of experience in the Energy Sector, specifically Electricity and Water.
 His career began in the UAE at the Federal Electricity and Water Authority (FEWA) in 1992 as an Electrical Engineer.
 After many years of development, in 2007, he became Deputy General Manager for Technical Affairs in FEWA; furthermore, he was assigned by UAE Electricity Interconnection High Committee to handle the Emirates National Grid Project.
 This project interconnected all UAE Electrical networks into one single grid and was successfully completed in 2008.
 In 2009, he was assigned as a member of the Supreme Council of Energy of Dubai - a council that undertakes all Energy activities for the Emirate of Dubai.
 Dr Salman has been instrumental in DEWA’s world-leading excellence initiatives and brings world-leading utilities experience to the board.